caltechlibrary/newt/newt-presentation.md

 You don't need to design classes in your favorite programming languages then write Schema in SQL.
 You don't need to learn an ORM.
 You don't duplicate the code in the database, again in the middle-ware and increasingly often in the browser.
 Data models are defined in one place, Postgres.
 PostgREST takes care of turning them into a JSON data API.
 Data transformation is handle by Pandoc.
 Newt provides __just enough orchestration__ based on route definitions contained in a CSV file.

-# Fewer cognitive shifts
+# Three cognitive shifts

-- SQL (Postgres dialect)
+- Use SQL to generate JSON
-- JSON
+- Use Pandoc to transform JSON to HTML (or other formats)
-- Pandoc templates
-- Describing data flow in a CSV file using a simple notation
+- Use CSV file define the routes your application supports

-data flow
+The resulting data flow
 : web browser => Newt => PostgREST => Pandoc => Newt => web browser

-# helpful to know
+# Still Helpful to know

 - HTML 5 related W3C technologies
   - HTML 5 markup